krupski/M62429/README.txt

 #include <M62429.h>

-(2) Create an instance of the driver:
+(2) Create an instance of the driver.
+Supply the Arduino pins you are
+    using for CLOCK and DATA.
+For example, if you connected the CLOCK pin to Arduino pin 6 and the DATA pin to Arduino pin 7, you would initialize the driver as follows:

+#define CLK 6
+#define DAT 7
+static M62429 VOL (CLK, DAT);
+  -- or simply --
-static M62429 VOL;
+static M62429 VOL (6, 7);

 (note: "VOL" can be anything you like)

-(3) Initialize the driver by telling it which Arduino pins you are
-    using for CLOCK and DATA.
-For example, if you connected the CLOCK pin to Arduino pin 7 and the DATA pin to Arduino pin 6, you would initialize the driver as follows:

-VOL.init (7, 6);

-    The init parameters are: init (CLOCK_PIN, DATA_PIN);

-(4) Set the volume of either channel individually or both channels at
+(3) Set the volume of either channel individually or both channels at
     the same time.
 Note the "Left" channel is CH1 and "Right" is CH2.

 VOL.setLeft (volume); // sets CH1 to "volume", 0...100